emmmarosewalker/CodingBat/java/recursion1/recursionTips.md

 ```java
 return str.charAt(0) + functionName(str.substring(1));
 ```
-charAt(index) cannot be used to assign a new value to index 0 of the string, i.e. we cannot say:
+charAt(index) cannot be used to assign a new value to the given index of the string, i.e. we cannot say:
 ``` str.charAt(4) = 'h'```.
 See the below example for how this type of question should be approached:

 ```java